PacoMax/CUBs_max/README.md

 Scripts for using R ENC'.
 A metric to quantify codon usage bias selection in prokaryote genomes.
 If you want to run them, please follow the instructions specified when running each script.

 ## CUBs_max.sh
-Script for calculation of tAI and Nc' (metrics for CUBs (Codon usage bias selection)) for each protein-coding gene given a genome, and tables required by RENC_super.r.
+Script for calculating tAI and Nc' (metrics for CUBs (Codon usage bias selection)) for each protein-coding gene given a genome, and tables required by RENC_super.r.

 ## RENC_super.r
 Script with functions for calculating R ENC', Codon usage bias selection (tAI and NC') on Gene Ontology categories, and also for doing GSEA for CUBs in GO categories.
 It uses outputs from CUBs_max.sh